 Adam Wagman explains how and why Ontarians are paying more for auto insurance but receiving less coverage.

 The Proposed Ontario Budget Slashes Mandatory Accident Benefits to car accident victims.
-Why you should care.
+Why you should rally for accident victims

 In Mallozzi v.
 Quaranta, 2014 ONSC 7378, Justice Tucker confirmed that insurers are not always entitled to even a first defence medical examination.